Find answers to your questions here.

 Yes, press F1 to go to the HTML Help, or choose it in the menu.
 Here you find topics for all parts of the software and you can also search in the help function.

-This works automatically in NovaFlow&Solid/NovaOne and it comes with no extra cost if you want to use 1 core or 2 or 4 or more.
+This works automatically in NovaFlow&Solid/NovaOne and it comes with no extra cost if you want to use 1 core or 2 or 4.
+If you want to use more cores, you have to buy it.

 The quality of the signal from the cupstands depends on a number of factors.
 Mainly, these fall into two categories.
 The cable and the environment.
 The factors of the cable can be divided into the length itself, where too long of a cable will impact the signal, and the quality of it.
 The quality of it relates to such things as whether it’s shielded or not and how carefully it has been manufactured.
 How much does the diameter of the wires vary over the length of the cable versus the specification?
 How close is the chemical composition of the cable to the specification?
 The effect of the surrounding environment is mainly due to fields created by other equipment.